-Known as an ancient and elegant dance in China, the Melbourne version of the Flower Drum will light up your taste buds like it’s Chinese New Year.
-You’ll find clattering trolleys filled with traditional Chinese selections from a stacked protein menu that changes with the seasons and a philosophy that demands the freshest ingredients and a delicate balance of flavours, the Flower Drum’s many banquet offerings have rightfully staked their claim as some of the best Yum Cha in Melbourne.
-At the zenith sits Chef’s five-course signature banquet with matching wines – it will cost you a pretty penny, but it promises to be a dining experience you won’t forget any time soon.
+Known as an ancient and elegant dance in China and filled with antique furniture, the Flower Drum will light up your taste buds like it’s Chinese New Year.
+You’ll find clattering trolleys filled with traditional Chinese selections from a stacked protein menu that changes with the seasons and a philosophy that demands the freshest ingredients and a delicate balance of flavours.
+The Flower Drum’s many banquet offerings have rightfully staked their claim as some of the best Yum Cha in Melbourne.
+At the zenith sits Chef’s five-course signature banquet with matching wines – it will cost you a pretty penny, but the Flower Drum promises to be a dining experience you won’t forget any time soon.
 Be sure to save room for your mains, it’s a common theme when to fill up on dumplings at the Flower Drum.

 Address: 17 Market Ln, Melbourne VIC 3000

 Phone: (03) 9662 3655

 The Crown’s resident luxe Chinese restaurant Silks offers some of the best Yum Cha in Melbourne every lunchtime on weekdays.
 This isn’t your standard eat as much as you can handle feeding frenzy type affair, Silks offers a dignified take on the Yum Cha experience. $88 per person will get you nine premium dishes – Roasted Peking Duck Pancake and Silks Signature Trio of Dumplings is a crowd-pleaser – plus noodles or congee and a drink.
 Not the cheapest offering in town, but you’ll certainly head back to work satiated.

 Address: Level 1 Crown Towers, Crown Melbourne, 8 Whiteman St, Southbank VIC 3006

 Phone: (03) 9292 5777